stack-of-tasks/ros2_control_bolt/doc/Running_controllers.md

               pveg_controller[position_velocity_effort_gain_controller/PosVelTorGainsController] active

-If another controller [name]_controller is specified in the in the 'default_value', and if this controller claims the same interfaces as yours, there will be conflicts.
+If another controller, [name]_controller, is specified in the in the `default_value`, and if this controller claims the same interfaces as yours, there will be conflicts.
 To solve them, you have to :

    - Stop [name]_controller :